Frequently Asked Questions

 All university employees, students, contractors, vendors, and visitors on the West Lafayette campus.

 What does smoke-free mean?

-With the exception of designated smoking areas, it means that smoking is prohibited both indoors and outdoors on the entire grounds of the campus, including in all vehicles owned or leased by the University.
+With the exception of designated smoking areas, it means that smoking, electronic cigarettes, and vaping devices are prohibited both indoors and outdoors on the entire grounds of the campus, including in all vehicles owned or leased by the University.

 Is there anywhere I can smoke?